MH99-prog/Seattle_Data-Analysis/README.md

 There is one notebook **Seattle_Data-Analysis**, to showcase work related to the above questions.
 Notebook mentioned above helps to find your understandings by running codes in it.

 ## Acknowledgements
-The Seattle AirBNB dataset can be found in https://www.kaggle.com/airbnb/seattle Cheers and feel free to use the code in given notebook as you wish
+The Seattle AirBNB dataset can be found in https://www.kaggle.com/airbnb/seattle Cheers and feel free to use the code in given notebook as you wish.